palvarez89/palvarez89.github.io/cv.md

 - Automated deployments of OpenStack and Ceph to ARM64 machines hosted in packet.net.
 - Upstreamed (via Gerrit) some fixes needed in kolla/kolla-ansible to support ARM64 in their Docker templates and Ansible scripts.
-- Created Ansible scripts to automatically debug all the VLANs from/to all the nodes.
+- Created extra Ansible scripts to help with the deployment automation and debugging.
 - Researched ways to have isolated self-managed domains, to workaround current limitations in OpenStack.